maxnowack/local-cache/README.md

 # local-cache
-Github Action to provide caching data by placing a tarball on the local filesystem.
+GitHub Actions to provide caching data by placing a tarball on the local filesystem.
 The goal of this action is to speed up saving and restoring of the cache and remove the http overhead that occurs when using the `actions/cache` action.
 This action is designed for use with runners that have persistent storage.
 Please only use this action with self-hosted runners that have a persistent volume.
 It will not work properly on GitHub hosted runners or runners with ephemeral storage, as the cache will be deleted upon job completion.

 ## Usage